ilmenit/DOSBUILD/readme.md

 1. Download VirtualBox *for Windows* from https://www.virtualbox.org/wiki/Downloads .
 No other platforms are supported yet.
 2. Install VirtualBox into default path (C:\Program Files\Oracle\VirtualBox)

-Install Extension Pack:

-3. Download the "Extension Pack", also from https://www.virtualbox.org/wiki/Downloads
-4. Click on the downloaded pack file to launch installation, it should start the VirtualBox and through it install it.
-5. If the VirtualBox is not launching automatically to install the pack, then for VirtualBox 7.0:
-- Open the VirtualBox GUI.
-Click File -> Tools Extension Pack Manager -> Install downloaded pack.

 ## One-time compilation

 Start *compile.bat* to compile *main.asm*